Lelo Ina Wave Review:

 Written by: Angela Watson | Updated: January 6th, 2019

 Well, I'm back at it again with yet another rabbit vibrator review.
 Shocked?
 No?
 Right, this is kind of my thing, after all.

 Anyways, what we're dealing with today is known as the Lelo Ina Wave.
 Lelo loves to give their toys human names, and they tend to pick them out of a French romance paperback novel if the Lelo Hugo was any indication.
 The Wave portion of the name is where the magic comes through.

 The standard rabbit vibrator is old hat now, we're more than satisfied with our standard vibrating toys that have both a vaginal arm and a clitoris vibrator.
 The companies who make sex toys know that now and are really going as far as they can to add some worthwhile extra bells and whistles to their products and turn our heads.
 Lovense did it with the bluetooth enabled Nora, We-Vibe did it with the cutout handle of the Soraya, and Lelo has done it once before with their clitoris-focused Nova.
 What's the new trick with the Wave, you ask?

 As opposed to an extremely rigid and solid vaginal arm, the insertable end of the Wave moves up and down in a "come hither" motion not unlike the kind good fingering is made from.

-Curious about what the Ina Wave by Lelo has to offer?
+Want to learn more about what the Ina Wave by Lelo has to offer?

-I'm more than willing to let you into what's underneath the hood and what I thought of it.
+Let's get into what's underneath the hood and what I thought of it.